-Readings in Spanish Peninsular Culture (SPAN 22300-01)
+Readings in Spanish Peninsular Cultures

+(SPAN 22300-01)

 Course Description: This course targets the development of critical thinking, close reading, and argumentative writing in Spanish through the study of a selection of socio-cultural topics related to Spain.
-Spain is the birthplace of the second most spoken language in the world today, with more than 460 million native speakers worldwide.
+Spain is the birthplace of the second most spoken language in the world today, with nearly one billion native speakers worldwide.
 However, Spain is not linguistically and culturally homogeneous.
 On the contrary, it is comprised of seventeen autonomous communities and has four official languages (castellano, gallego, euskadi, catalán) and still more unofficial languages.
 This course is designed to open a window onto the diverse cultural geography of Spain at key historical moments through the study of history, art, music, dance, film, and documentary.
-The title of this course is purposeful: this course uses mainly academic sources and authentic cultural materials instead of a textbook.
 The topics chosen for this course serve as discrete points of departure for learning about the individuals, communities, and historical periods and events that hold a unique place in the Spanish cultural imaginary and that have contributed to the formation of a multilayered Spanish identity.
 The topics chosen further invite reflection on cultural hybridity, cultural difference, diversity, intersectionality, privilege, and micro- and macro-level power relationships.
 Your task is to explore, analyze, and work collaboratively with your peers to develop an insightful and contextualized understanding of the assigned topics.
 Your subsequent objective is to then communicate your discoveries verbally and in writing, showing an evidence-based and engaged understanding of the assigned topics and materials.
 This course is reading, speaking, listening, and writing intensive.
 Spanish 202 (or equivalent) is a prerequisite.
 From a practical standpoint, this course is designed to reinforce and strengthen your command of Spanish, stimulate critical thinking, promote humanistic inquiry, and provide a useful and broadly applicable foundation of knowledge about Spain that will be especially helpful in future courses or in a study abroad context.
-[W, C]
+[C, GE, W]

-Texts: All required materials will be distributed by the professor.
+Text: 1) Composition Book: 100 college-ruled sheets; 93⁄4in. x 71⁄2 in; for daily use.
+All other required materials will be distributed by the professor.
 The recommended grammar manual for this and future advanced Spanish courses is: Manual de Gramática (Version en español) by Zulma Iguina and Eleanor Dozier.
 Publisher: Heinle (Second Edition).

-Learning Objectives: (1) Increased control of the language beyond the intermediate level in the four principal areas of linguistic competency: reading comprehension, oral communication, written composition, and listening comprehension; (2) strengthened command of vocabulary for both everyday communication and higher-order reasoning; (3) sustained growth in written and verbal communication with an emphasis on clarity of expression, grammatical precision, effective organization, nuanced understanding, critical thinking, and evidence-based reasoning; (4) acquisition of a broad and critical perspective on Spain that can serve as a foundation for future study; (5) demonstrable understanding of the cultural topics covered in the class.
+Learning Objectives: (1) Increased control of the language beyond the intermediate level in the four principal areas of linguistic competency: reading comprehension, oral communication, written composition, and listening comprehension; (2) strengthened command of vocabulary for both everyday communication and higher-order reasoning; (3) sustained growth in written and verbal communication with an emphasis on clarity of expression, grammatical precision, effective organization, nuanced understanding, critical thinking, and evidence-based reasoning; (4) acquisition of a broad and critical perspective on Spain that can serve as a foundation for future study; (5) demonstrable understanding of the cultural topics covered in the class; (6) active discernment of how historical, local, and global forces have shaped particular perspectives within Spain; (7) critical reflection on students' own positionality in relation to the topics and perspective(s) explored in the course; (8) basic understanding of how Spain emerged as a world empire and colonial power and its role today in the European Union.
 Note: The learning objectives and outcomes for this course align closely with the following Graduate Qualities of the College of Wooster: Independent Thinking; Integrative and Collaborative Inquiry; Dynamic Understanding of the Liberal Arts; Effective Communication; and Global Engagement.
-(7) demonstrate an understanding of the cultural topics covered in the class.